open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 translates to

 ```
-base16(probability) = 03 // 1-in-8 head probability
+base16(probability) = 03 // 1-in-4 head probability
-base16(randomness) = 0a // qualifies for 1-in-1024 sampling or greater
+base16(randomness) = 0a // qualifies for 1-in-1024 or greater probability consistent sampling
 ```

-Any `TraceIDRatioBased` Sampler configured with probability 2**-10 or greater will enable sampling this trace, whereas any `TraceIDRatioBased` Sampler configured with probability 2**-11 or less will stop sampling this trace.
+Any `TraceIDRatioBased` Sampler configured with probability 2**-9 or greater will enable sampling this trace, whereas any `TraceIDRatioBased` Sampler configured with probability 2**-10 or less will stop sampling this trace.

 ## Internal details